Perspective | After an inexplicable Olympics, Mikaela Shiffrin faces an uncertain future

 “I don’t really understand it,” she said.
 “And I’m not sure when I’m going to have much of an explanation, and I can’t explain to you how frustrated I am to not know what I can learn from the day.”

 Not just the day.
 The entire two-week stay.
 Shiffrin was open about her ambivalence toward the Olympics as recently as last fall.
 She likened the pressure at the Games to a monster that couldn’t be kept at bay.
-From the outside, it would seem to have consumed her whole here.
+From the outside, it would seem to have consumed her whole time here.

 “I think you want … to be able to say it’s a pressure thing,” Shiffrin said.
 “There are certainly points during the Games where I felt the weight of pressure and expectation.
 But in general, when I was racing, it wasn’t the case.
 That wasn’t something outrageous.
 And it certainly wasn’t more than I ever experienced in my career before. …